 First of all, trusts are not just for millionaires.
-It’s true that large estates and wealthy estates can benefit from creating a trust, but so can smaller estates.
-Ultimately, a trust is just a way to better control how your assets are passed on after you die.
+Large estates and wealthy estates can indeed benefit from creating a trust, but so can smaller estates.
+Ultimately, a trust is just a way to control better how your assets are passed on after you die.
 You can also include instructions in the trust agreement for when and how beneficiaries receive the assets.
 This can be especially useful in providing for any minor beneficiaries after you pass away.
-Since a trust is its own legal entity, the rules for distribution of its assets are essentially set in stone and probate will not affect the trust’s assets.
+Since a trust is its own legal entity, the rules for distributing its assets are essentially set in stone, and probate will not affect the trust’s assets.

 A trust can also work very well in conjunction with a will.
 You could create a trust without a will, but you’d almost certainly benefit more from having both.
 One common option is to combine a pour-over will with a trust.

-A pour-over will includes text that directs assets to be moved into a trust upon your death.
+A pour-over will include text that directs assets to be moved into a trust upon your death.
 Then assets can be distributed from the trust, according to your wishes.
 Some people choose to create a living trust before they die, and then their will instructs the transfer of assets into the trust.
-Other people choose for their will to include instructions on how to create a trust and what to transfer to it.
+Other people choose to include instructions on how to create trust and what to transfer to it.
 (A trust created through your will is a testamentary trust.)

 Benefits of creating a trust